Maulik2604/Project----Multiclass-Image-Classification-Using-CNN/README.md

 # Project----Multiclass-Image-Classification-Using-CNN
-This model performs multiclass image classification with help of CNN architecture
+This model performs multiclass image classification with help of CNN architecture.

+Dataset used:- Fashion MNIST Dataset